Prince Mongo: Properties

-Prince Mongo has or had properties in Memphis, Tennessee, Virginia Beach, Virginia, Fort Lauderdale and Port Orange, Florida, and North Carolina.
+Prince Mongo had properties in Memphis, Tennessee, Virginia Beach, Virginia, Fort Lauderdale and Port Orange, Florida, and North Carolina.

 Mongo owned Ashlar Hall in the 1990s.
 He purchased it after it was renovated by entrepreneur Steven Dunlap who turned it into a night club called The Castle.
 During Prince Mongo’s ownership, the building received the nickname "Prince Mongo's Castle".

+Death

+Prince Mongo died at a hospital in Memphis on August 10, 2026, at the age of 89.
+He had been hospitalised after falling from a ladder at his home in East Memphis earlier that day.